'OPERATION BOTTLE' - The Bottle Oven Survey

 Frank Galbraith (Team Leader) and Robin Stokoe (age 11)

-Frank Galbraith acknowledged the work of the team in his report.
+Frank Galbraith acknowledged the work of the team.

 "Due acknowledgement must be made to a number of people who opened the author's eyes to the delights of "bottle-ovening" and made the survey and this publication possible.